 Data Point Registry Interface

-Data Point Registry SHOULD store Data Point access management data for Data Managers and Data Objects
+• Data Point Registry SHOULD manage Data Point access management for Data Managers

 * @notice Verifies if an address has an Admin role for a DataPoint